sofielohr/project/proposal.md

 Chosing your holiday destination includes a lot of variables, from whom the weather expectation is one.
 Can you see this coherence when visualizing the data?

 ## Problem statement
 For countries tourism expenditures are a very important income source.
 In 2016 the 500 mln. tourists in Europe accounted for 342 dollar total (tourism receipts) (European Union Tourism Trends).
 However, this important source of income (tourism) depends partly on the unmanageable variable climate.
 How much does climate influence tourism in a country?
 Are there more tourists in a warm country?
-And do citizens stay more in their own country if the weather is good?
+And how is the incoming and outgoing tourism distributed?
+Do citizens of warm countries stay in their own country more?

 ## Solution
 To show this coherence, I will visualize tourism and climate variables together.
 Since Europe has the most international tourists arrivals from all the continents in the world (European Union Tourism Trends), this is the area I will be focussing on.